Read Me First

 Lock 14

 This a popular and well-known spot.
 Sometimes it is a bit crowded on weekends.
-When the lockgates are open, there is a lot of oxygen flowing into the water and you can expect to see much activity and action.
+When the lock gates are open, there is a lot of oxygen flowing into the water, and you can expect to see a lot of activity and action.
 There is parking just in front of the dam area (GPS location: 44.33609, -77.77569).
-There is often plenty of fish just on the first lockgate immediately west shoreline of the lockgate.
+There is often plenty of fish just on the first lock gate, immediately along the west shoreline of the lock gate.
 This site is quite easy to find and safe to fish.
 If you bring hip waders, you can enter the water and walk across the river as the water is usually quite shallow.
 Be careful of underwater structures and ensure you have a friend with you.

 To fish on the east side of Lock 14, I recommend you cross the bridge in Campbellford (GPS location: 44.30835, -77.79902) and travel north on Front Street North and then north on Northumberland 38.
 There is parking near the spot (GPS location: 44.33645, -77.7724) .